 The plants noted above were in the propagation box for a little over a month.
 There was one plant cutting causality.
 The string of bananas didn’t do too well and died.
 RIP little banana.

-Once your plants have rooted, you can either place them directly in soil or place them in another propagation vessel.
+Once your plants have rooted, you can either place them directly in the soil or place them in another propagation vessel.
 I opted to put them in water since I enjoy watching the root structure develop.